KaiserWerk/CertMaker-Go-SDK/README.md

 cache, _ := certmaker.NewCache()
 client := certmaker.NewClient(certMakerInstance, token, nil)
 ```
-You can modify the ``Client``'s underlying HTTP client by supplying client settings as third
+You can modify the ``Client``'s underlying HTTP client and other options by supplying client settings as third
 parameter, e.g.:

 ```golang